The Amityville movies in order The Amityville Marathon

 (5.1)The Amityville movies in order

-Picture this: you're planning a horror movie night, someone shouts "Amityville!", and suddenly you're faced with a franchise boasting more spin-offs than your nightmares can handle.
-But fear not, we've crafted the perfect guide for your Amityville movie marathon.
-Whether you're stepping into the eerie halls of 112 Ocean Avenue for the first time or revisiting your favorite haunted clock, this chronological order brings structure to the chaos.
-You'll experience lore, demonic possession, and cursed objects in one electrifying binge.
-And yes, we're sticking to the original MGM/Orion series.
-Grab your popcorn, dim the lights... your Amityville night starts here.
+Picture this: You're planning a horror movie night, and someone shouts "Amityville!"
+Suddenly, you're faced with a franchise that has more spin-offs than you can count.
+But don't worry, we've put together the perfect guide for your Amityville movie marathon.
+Whether you're checking out 112 Ocean Avenue for the first time or revisiting your favorite haunted clock, this chronological order brings structure to the chaos.
+You'll get to dive into lore, demonic possession, and cursed objects in one wild binge.
+And yes, we're sticking with the original MGM/Orion series.
+Grab your popcorn and turn off the lights, your Amityville night starts here!

 -